 - Case Studies

 Service technicians depend on being able to get the right material to the right place as quickly as possible.
-For this, they need an online platform that is easy to use and where you can get to the product you need quickly.
-The role-based navigation leads the person placing the order directly to the desired item and features a slimmer check-out.
+To achieve their targets they need a B2B-Order platform that is easy to use and where they can get to the product they need quickly.
+A role-based navigation leads the person placing the order directly to the desired item and features a slimmer check-out.
 Depending on availability, the appropriate part is delivered the next day or even on the same day by courier.
-The repair can begin.
+The repair work can begin.

 The purchasing behavior of the person placing the order has been analyzed in detail: Who is the person placing the order?
 How does he buy?
 How does he search for products?
 The results form the basis for the development of the state-of-the-art design and role-specific usability that is optimally tailored to the purchasing behavior of the person placing the order.

 Siemens – the international leading supplier of rail vehicles – serves its customers around the world with environmentally-friendly, efficient, and reliable rail vehicles.
 Siemens’ Mobility Division conveys people and goods on rail and road across short and long distances.
 For smooth operation, the company makes more than 20,000 spare parts available online.

 Siemens wanted a new, modern Webshop that is extremely user-friendly, reliable, and available around the clock.
 The result: a SAP/hybris commerce platform developed by valantic, which is clear and easy to use and takes customers directly to the desired product.

 ”With the Rail Mall 4.0, we worked with valantic to create a modern E commerce environment for the needs of Siemens Mobility and its customers.
 Thanks to new processes, our shop system is customer-friendly and reliable, an enabler for customer acquisition, customer loyalty, and customer satisfaction.“